Doist/reactist/README.md

 The generated source files include the component implementation with sample props and styles, plus a small test file and storybook source files as well.

+You also need to export your new component by adding a reference to it in the [top-level index file](src/index.ts).

 ## Storybook

 For the first development mode run: